 Respiratory therapy is not only about ventilators, it is about building their nutrition, physical and psychological wellbeing prior to weaning.
 It also includes learning to eat and speak by our professional and renowned speech therapists.
 It is about spending time in our garden rather than in bed, indulging in whirlpool baths, and receiving the proper nutrition, to increase our resident's strength.

 In cases where Physical Therapy is not an option, we even have a full-time massage therapist.
-It is all about enjoying life once more, and that leads to the road of recovery.
+Our program is all about enjoying life once more, and that leads to the road of recovery.
 Anyone can remove the ventilator, but they rarely provide sustainability

 Lungs are unable to do anything on their own, it is the entire body that makes the lungs function.
 Physical, Occupational and Speech Therapies are initiated while on the ventilator, to allow the body to strengthen more efficiently and prepare for the weaning process.